 Is there a piece of advice you would give your former self?
 Don’t be intimidated by people because you assume they’re terrifying.

 Did you ever have a mentor?
 I guess my tutor on Art Foundation.
 He introduced me to contemporary photography, and definitely started my off on the right path.
 As funny as it sounds now, I didn’t really imagine it was possible to work in photography when was younger.
 I used to love The Face and i-D, but I never in a million years considered a job in that industry.
 I remember talking to him about one of my favourite shoots in The Face (which I had on my bedroom wall) and totally coincidentally, they were his pictures.
 He took me on a fashion shoot, pushed me to produce some work I was really proud of, and got me into university.
-Most importantly though, he was a total arsehole.
-He was grumpy and argumentative - at the time I actually hated/was terrified of him.
+Most importantly though, at the time I was terrified of him.
 In retrospect though I’m grateful that he a) pushed me to produce the work I did, and out of the small town in the midlands and b) taught me that sometimes people are just arseholes and you have to just find a way to deal with them.
 It’s a good lesson to learn if you’re going to work in fashion.

 Do you know what you want to do later?
 Do you have a specific goal you have in mind?
 Nope, I haven’t really had a plan so far.
 I just prefer to see where things take me.